kdenizakin/SnakeGame/README.md

-This is the Snake game which is implemented on java by me and my 2 friends for the assignment.
+This is the Snake game which is implemented on java by me and my 2 friends for the school assignment.

 In order to play the game you have to download all the files including images so, I recommend you to directly add this repository to your own Github Desktop and open it easily via Visual Studio Code and run it.